devMoisa/devMoisa/README.md

 # 👋 Hi there

-I'm Moisés Vilas Boas, a passionate Fullstack Developer and tech enthusiast.
+I'm Moisés Vilas Boas, a passionate Backend Developer and tech enthusiast.
 Currently, I hold the position of Fullstack Developer at MB Labs.
 With an extensive 8-year journey in the industry, I've had the privilege to work on a diverse array of exciting projects and delve into a wide spectrum of cutting-edge technologies.

 ## 🚀 Expertise